 Insider Tip!
 Research shows that 86% of consumers would consider leaving reviews for businesses.
 Use a tool like Yotpo to notify customers to review your services via email.

-Finally, now you have optimized your site, go to a tool like Browseo, a web app that allows you to view your website the way a search engine sees it.
+Finally, now you have optimised your site, go to a tool like Browseo, a web app which allows you to view your website the way a search engine sees it.

-For more SEO tools like this, read this list of Free SEO Tools To Improve Your Online Marketing
+For more SEO tools like this, read The Best Free SEO Tools To Improve Your Online Marketing

 Keep testing different elements and working on your SEO.
 Good SEO takes time, consistency and commitment.
 Set-it-and-forget-it is not an option.
 It’s important to perform an SEO analysis of your website on a regular basis.
 Your competitors are always ready to steal a march on you, technology is ever-changing, and Google is constantly changing the search experience.